2021 Pacific Northwest floods: Fraser Valley

 On the north side of the Fraser River near Agassiz, Highway 7 was closed due to multiple mudslides that trapped over 300 people.
 The victims were airlifted to safety by 3 search and rescue helicopters from CFB Comox after spending more than two nights trapped inside vehicles.
+The Canada Task Force One Heavy Urban Search and Rescue Team was deployed to search the debris for missing persons.

+Dozens more were rescued from rooftops and vehicles by volunteer search and rescue crews from several local groups led by Central Fraser Valley Search and Rescue.

 Harbour Air offered special flights from Harrison Lake to Downtown Vancouver for evacuated residents who were unable to use Highway 7.
 Via Rail and Canadian National Railway operated an evacuation train from Hope to the Pacific Central Station in Vancouver.
 A section of Highway 7 between Agassiz and Hope reopened for limited westbound traffic on November 17.

 Major regional public transit services in the area were negatively impacted by detours and closures of major thoroughfares.
 In the Central Fraser Valley, the 66 Fraser Valley Express which runs from Langley to Chilliwack via Highway 1 was shortened to run between Langley and Abbotsford due to the flooding of Highway 1.
 On December 1, West Coast Express commuter rail service was suspended between Mission City station and Maple Meadows station due to a mudslide on the CP tracks.
 In response, a replacement bus service was implemented to serve the affected stations during commuter rail operating hours.